trisct/DepthEstimationOverview/methods_overview_1.md

 ### Basic model

-Trained on stereo images, semi-supervised methods use inverse warping guided by the predicted disparity
+Trained on stereo images, semi-supervised methods use inverse warping guided by the predicted disparity.

+### Methods based on stereo matching

+1. Luo.
+Single view stereo matching (CVPR, 2018)

+### Methods based on adversarial learning and knowledge distillation

+1. Pilzer.
+Refine and distill: Exploiting cycle-inconsistency and knowledge distillation for unsupervised monocular depth estimation